-Our Math Center (Worcester State login required) (Sullivan Academic Center, Room 140) services are designed to enhance your learning and success in any course that contains mathematical components.
-Housed in the Mathematics Department, the center's peer tutors provide a conceptual mathematical understanding that enable students to succeed in courses and complete assignments independently.
+Our Math Center (Sullivan Academic Center, Room 140) services are designed to enhance your learning and success in any course that contains mathematical components.
+Housed in the Mathematics Department, the center’s peer tutors provide a conceptual mathematical understanding that enables students to succeed in courses and complete assignments independently.

 Our drop-in services include: